 Many years ago, while volunteering at Woodland Park Zoo in Seattle, I worked with fruit bats in the Nocturnal House.
 Larger than our native bats, the zoo’s fruit bats were sweet tempered, gentle, and loved being scratched around the face and ears.
 Not what you expected, right?

 Scientists are still debating bat classification.
 One camp believes that all bats evolved from a single mammalian flying ancestor.
 Others classify bats into two groups: megabats and microbats.
 Megabats are found in Asia, Australia, Africa and the South Pacific.
 The largest megabat species has a 5’6” wingspan!
 This group evolved from lemur-like animals and they do not have the gift of echolocation.
 Microbats are found everywhere except Antarctica and are believed to have evolved from shrew-like animals.
 Microbats do use echolocation to navigate.
 All bats have an excellent sense of smell.
 Worldwide, there are 925 bat species.
-There are 23 to 50 species of bat found in California, depending on who you ask, spread out between three different bat families:
+I tracked down three major bat families in North America:

 Benefits of bats